 Cellular Internet for RVers

-You can also check T-Mobile and Sprint, but know that they have smaller internet service areas.
+You can also check other service providers but their coverage areas tend to be more limited.
 Before you commit to a provider, check coverage maps and compare them to your planned travel destinations.
 You can get very good deals on data plans with the smaller carriers, if it meets your RV internet needs.

 If you’re working from the road, you’re probably using a laptop or desktop computer, not your cell phone.
 So how do you get cellular internet on these devices?

 The simplest method is to “tether” to your cell phone.
 You can usually use your standard cell phone plan for this.
-However, there’s a limit to how much data you can use per month this way, so tethering shouldn’t be your only method.
+However, most cell phone carriers limit how much data you can use per month this way, so tethering shouldn’t be your only method.

 There are a few other drawbacks to using your cell phone as a hotspot:

-- If you have a multi-person household like we do, your home loses internet if the “hotspot phone” leaves
+- If you have a multi-person RV household like we do, you lose internet if the “hotspot phone” leaves the RV

 - The other functions of the phone can interfere with your wireless network.
 You might lose connectivity if you get a phone call, for instance, which can be a pain.